coffee grinders icon

 Average Rating

-To make their grinders, they use superb stainless steel burrs made in Switzerland and have produced many of the best manual coffee grinders for use at home with great range and consistency.
+To make their grinders, they use superb stainless steel burrs made in Switzerland.
 So, the Lido 3 is an impressive beast in terms of grind range and the consistency it produces.

-And beast is the operative word as this is a big grinder, weighing in at 2.2lbs.
-So, not exactly a portable coffee grinder despite being the smallest of the Lido coffee grinders.
-The body is too wide and the handle too short which makes it awkward to use.
+And beast is the operative word – this is a big grinder, weighing in at 2.2lbs.
+So, not exactly a portable coffee grinder despite being the smallest in the Lido range.
+I find the bulkiness makes it a little awkward to use as the body is just too wide and the handle’s too short.

-• You’re happy to fiddle with stepless adjustments although the adjustments are awkward and you will need to mark the outside somehow to remember where you last set it
+• You’re happy to fiddle with the slightly awkward stepless adjustments (you’ll need to mark the outside somehow to remember where you last set it)

 Whilst this is undoubtedly a great performer, there are new coffee grinders that have improved over the Lido 3 in other areas.